wdoyle42/lpo_prac/lessons/s1-05-more_dataset_manipulation/more_dataset_manipulation.md

 #### Quick Exercise

-> Download data on personal per capita from 1950 to the present for all
+> Download data on personal per capita income from 1950 to the present for all
 > 50 states from the [Bureau of Economic
 > Analysis](http://www.bea.gov/regional/downloadzip.cfm).
 Create a plot
 > using the `xtline` command.